 Set up and browse some example project files under source control.

-Examine project shortcuts to run setup and shutdown tasks and access frequently used files and tasks.
+Examine project shortcuts to access frequently used files and tasks.

 Analyze dependencies in the example project and locate required files that are not yet in the project.